X-LANCE/Mobile-Env/docs/task-definition-en.md

 the aforementioned triggering conditions are satisfied, the event source will be triggered and return a tuple comprising all the regex-captured groups, which is the same with the screen text event sources.

+The response event source will react to the response from the agent to human user.
+If the response matches with the defined pattern, the event source will be triggered and return a tuple comprising all the regex-captured groups.

 ##### The Event Slots